-/ System Control Space (SCS) Registers in separate section so o it can be placed
+/ System Control Space (SCS) Registers correctly using scatter file / #pragma arm section zidata="scs_registers" in separate section s so it can be placed

-correctly using scatter file /

-#pragma arm section zidata="scs_registers"

-SCS_t SCS;

-#pragma arm section
+SCS_t SCS; #pragma arm section

+Note

 The contents of the SCS registers might be different for your implementation.
 For example, there might be no SysTick registers if the Operating System extension is not implemented.